Explore the Whitney’s galleries and terraces in a feature designed by the New York Times.

-The campaign for the Future Whitney goes far beyond the creation of a new museum facility that will showcase and safeguard the Museum’s irreplaceable collection.
+The campaign for the new Whitney goes far beyond the creation of a new museum facility that showcases and safeguards the Museum’s irreplaceable collection.
 It is an investment in future generations of artists and the growing audiences who will engage with their work.

 $95 million through the sale of real estate assets on Madison Avenue

 Within over 200,000 square feet, the Museum will increase its gallery space by 60% and triple its total space; scheduled completion: 2015.